 SEURAT-1 at the “European Commission Scientific Conference Non-animal approaches – the way forward” on 6 and 7 December 2016

-The European Commission is organising a scientific conference in Brussels on 6 and 7 December 2016 to engage the scientific community and relevant stakeholders in a debate on how to exploit cutting edge advances in biomedical and other research in the development of scientifically valid non-animal approaches (alternatives to animal testing).
+The European Commission organised a scientific conference in Brussels on 6 and 7 December 2016 to engage the scientific community and relevant stakeholders in a debate on how to exploit cutting edge advances in biomedical and other research in the development of scientifically valid non-animal approaches (alternatives to animal testing).

-In the same exhibition space the delegates can also meet representatives from EU-ToxRisk, a large scale project funded by the European Commission's Horizon 2020 programme, that is following-on SEURAT-1 and more generally the European research efforts on alternative testing methods.
+In the same exhibition space the delegates could also meet representatives from EU-ToxRisk, a large scale project funded by the European Commission’s Horizon 2020 programme, that is following-on SEURAT-1 and more generally the European research efforts on alternative testing methods.

 Click below to watch the SEURAT-1 video:

 This FP7 Research Initiative was created through a call for proposals by the European Commission that was published in June 2009.
 The Cosmetics Europe industry offered to match the European Commission’s funds to make a total of EUR 50 million available to try to fill current gaps in scientific knowledge and accelerate the development of non-animal test methods.
 The Research Initiative focuses on the complex area of repeated dose toxicity.

 The Research Initiative is a first step to addressing the long term strategic target of “Safety Evaluation Ultimately Replacing Animal Testing (SEURAT)”.
 It is called “SEURAT-1”, indicating that more steps have to be taken before the final goal will be reached.
 SEURAT-1 will develop knowledge and technology building blocks required for the development of solutions for the replacement of current repeated dose systemic toxicity testing in vivo used for the assessment of human safety.